pierreolivierbonin/Canada-Labour-Research-Assistant/README.md

 <!-- CREATE DATABASE -->
 ## Database Creation Explained & How to Create Your Own Knowledge Base

 The application can be customized for your own use case by creating new databases.
+To add a new database:

+1. **Create a JSON configuration file** in the `collections/` folder
+2. **Update `VectorDBDataFiles.included_databases`** in `db_config.py` to include your database
+3. **Run the database creation script** - your database will be automatically created and included in the app

 See below for detailed instructions.

-> Refer to [collections/example.json.txt](./collections/example.json.txt) for a template config file.
+> Refer to [collections/example.json](./collections/example.json) for a template config file, or [collections/example_with_comments.txt](./collections/example_with_comments.txt) for a detailed commented example with path format explanations.

 ### Configuration